 Bird flu, also known as avian flu, is a collective name for a disease that occurs in poultry and other birds.
 It is caused by variants of the flu virus (influenza virus) that are contagious for birds.
 Birds can get sick from this virus and even die.
-In rare cases, some types of bird flu viruses can be transmitted to humans and provoke (major) flu.
+In rare cases, some types of these viruses can be transmitted to humans and provoke (major) flu.
 This only happens if there is a direct and close contact with infected birds.
-Bird flu does not transmit between humans.
+It does not transmit between humans.

 There is no specific vaccine that offers protection against bird flu.
-This is partly because many different types of bird flu viruses exist and their compositions can quickly change.
-People who have direct contact with (potentially) sick birds (and animals) sometimes get for professional reasons get sick animals direct contact with (potentially) are sometimes given virus inhibitors to reduce the risk of getting ill.
+This is partly because many different types of viruses exist and their compositions can quickly change.
+People who have direct contact with (potentially) sick birds (and animals) sometimes, for professional reasons, are given virus inhibitors to reduce the risk of getting ill.

 Read more about the current situation of bird flu at RIVM (Dutch).